RTBlanco/hero_index/README.md

     $ 1

 - Once you have made a selection and would like to make another you simply enter its corresponding number
-- You can close the CLI anytime by inputing `quit`
+- You can close the CLI anytime by inputting `quit`

 ## Contributing